 In order to obtain a Missouri motor fuel license, you will need to determine whether or not your company fits the Missouri Secretary of State's requirements to be registered.
 You may go to here for the statute regarding whether or not your company is required to be registered.
 If you find that you need to become registered with the Missouri Secretary of State, the contact number for a new registration is (573) 751-3827 and registration will need to be completed before a motor fuel license is issued.
 If your company does not meet the requirements for registration with the Missouri Secretary of State, you must send a letter with your completed motor fuel license application stating the reason for exemption.

 Missouri’s fuel tax rate is 17 cents a gallon for all motor fuel, including gasoline, diesel, kerosene, gasohol, ethanol blended with gasoline, biodiesel (B100) blended with clear diesel fuel, etc. The tax does not apply to dyed diesel fuel or dyed kerosene, which is dyed in accordance with the IRS guidelines.
 Missouri also collects two fees on all sales of fuel.
-The fees collected are the agriculture inspection fee in the amount of 2.5 cents per 50 gallons (.0005 per gallon) and the transport load fee in the amount of $20.00 per 8,000 gallons (.0025 per gallon).
-This makes the total tax and fees collected 17.30 cents per gallon effective September 1, 2008.
+The fees collected are the agriculture inspection fee in the amount of 3.5 cents per 50 gallons (.0007 per gallon) and the transport load fee in the amount of $20.00 per 8,000 gallons (.0025 per gallon).

 Missouri receives fuel tax from licensed suppliers on a monthly basis.
 The suppliers report and pay tax on the number of gallons of fuel removed from a Missouri terminal.
 Out-of-state suppliers may also collect and pay tax to Missouri on fuel removed from the out-of-state terminal with a Missouri destination.
 The tax is passed on to the ultimate consumer who purchases the fuel at the retail level.
 Importers of motor fuel, for which a licensed supplier/permissive supplier did not precollect the fuel tax, are responsible for remitting the fuel tax to the state.